lishenyu1024/Emergency-Demand-Intelligence-Platform/README.md

-# FlightPath Optimizer
+# Emergency Demand Intelligence Platform

-A sophisticated predictive analytics platform for LifeFlight emergency medical services, providing demand forecasting, scenario modeling, and KPI dashboards.
+A platform for emergency medical services that uses visual tools to provide demand forecasting, scenario modeling, and KPI dashboards.
+It helps optimize ambulance staffing and resources in Maine, long-term business planning, site selection, service demand growth, and future development.

 ## Overview

-This project empowers LifeFlight to strategically forecast emergency medical demand over a 5–10 year horizon and model optimal resource allocation scenarios.
-The platform integrates key external data including population projections, historical and forecasted weather data, and age demographics to enhance the precision of demand forecasts.
+This project helps LifeFlight make strategic forecasts of emergency medical demand over the next 5–10 years and design the best resource allocation plans.
+The platform brings together key external data, including population forecasts, historical and forecast weather data, and age demographics, to make demand predictions more accurate.

 ## Features